What is an On-Call Firefighter

 On-Call crews will be called upon to attend the full range of incidents including fires, floods, road traffic collisions, chemical spills and more, and work alongside their Full-Time colleagues at many incidents.

-Most On-Call firefighters are based in rural areas and will crew a designated appliance at an On-Call fire station.
-However, some are based in urban areas on stations alongside Full-Time crews (Full-Time firefighters).
+Most On-Call Firefighters are based in rural areas and will crew a designated fire engine at an On-Call fire station.
+However, some are based in urban areas on stations alongside Full-Time crews (Full-Time Firefighters).

 Our On-Call Fire Stations

 There are 22 strategically placed On-Call Fire Stations across Humberside Fire and Rescue Service area.
 These include 19 stand-alone On-Call stations and 3 combined Full-Time/On-Call stations.